Britney Spears Says She's Not Allowed To Remove Her IUD. Here's What This Means

 "Reproductive coercion is reprehensible, no matter what form it takes — including preventing a person from seeking care to remove a contraceptive device from their own body.
 Everyone has the right to make these most intimate of decisions of if and when to have children," Ruth Dawson, the principal policy associate at Guttmacher Institute said in a statement to Refinery29.
 "Forcing someone to be on birth control against their will is a violation of basic human rights and bodily autonomy, just as forcing someone to become or stay pregnant against their will would be."

 This is the first time that Spears has said she's being denied control over her own reproductive choices — and this makes her part of a larger history of people with mental health issues being denied agency over their reproductive rights.
 In the 1927 case Buck v.
-Bell, a vote by the U.S. Supreme Court upheld states' rights to forcibly sterilize people who were seen as unfit to procreate, which included many groups of people, including those labeled "mentally deficient."
-People of color, disabled people, and impoverished people were also often targeted.
+Bell, a vote by the U.S. Supreme Court upheld states' rights to forcibly sterilise people who were seen as unfit to procreate, which included many groups of people, including those labelled "mentally deficient."
+People of colour, disabled people, and impoverished people were also often targeted.

 Advertisement